Cheng-Lin-Li/Cheng-Lin-Li.github.io/_posts/2018-04-04-Google_Colaboratory.md

 ### Cons (as of today)
 1. Limited resource.
-> Only around 12GB free Memory for you.
+> a.
+Only around 12GB free Memory for you.
 In most of cases you will run out of memory in training a deep learning model with huge data set.
+>
-> 50GB Hard drive space.
+> b.
+50GB Hard drive space.
+>
-> Provide one core of Intel(R) Xeon(R) CPU @ 2.30GHz.
+> c.
+Provide one core of Intel(R) Xeon(R) CPU @ 2.30GHz.

 2. Connection time is limited for 12 hours.
 > You can use GPU as a back-end for 12 hours at a time.
 The connection will lost and Google will relaunch your notebook in a NEW virtual machine environment for next 12 hours.
 So all your data which stores in previous virtual machine is gone if you do not dump your model parameters into local and copy to Google driver.

-3. Unstable
+3. Unstable on the huge task
 > Sometimes, the notebook just dies during the training.
 There may be many underlying causes for this, but out of memory is the major reason in my cases.

 ## How can we create a Google Colaboratory notebook?